 Flashing should be 4” under the siding and ½” – ¾” over the top of the sill.

 Snap a chalk line and fasten 2 x 2 zinc coated angles.
 Butter sill and set on top of the angles to support.
-Caulk the joint along the back of the sill and the building then cover it with flashing.
 Apply stone underneath sill as normal, covering the exposed leg of the angle.
 Grout and finish joints.
+After sills have set, caulk the joint along the back of the sill and the building.

 1/2 inch is what we recommend for both visual and strength qualities.